Blog

 Track your progress: Keep a simple food diary for the first week.
 You might notice changes in your blood pressure readings soon.

 Combine with other habits: Pair DASH with weight management, regular walks, and limiting alcohol for even better results.
-If you’re looking for structured support to track your meals and monitor blood pressure alongside this diet, digital platforms like FitPressure offer personalized tools to make it easier and more effective.

 Remember, consistency is key, but be kind to yourself—if you slip up, just get back on track the next day.